Chandra: Epics and Puranas

+In the mythological narrative of the Samudra Manthan (Churning of the Ocean), the Devas and Asuras sought the Amrita (nectar of immortality).
+A demon named Rahu disguised himself as a Brahmin and attempted to drink the nectar.
+Surya (the Sun) and Chandra recognized the deception and alerted Vishnu, who severed Rahu's head with his Sudarshana Chakra.
+However, because Rahu had consumed the nectar, his head and body became immortal, forming the entities Rahu and Ketu.
+Rahu and Ketu, bearing enmity toward Surya and Chandra for revealing their deception, periodically "swallow" the moon and the sun, leading to solar and lunar eclipses.
+This myth provides a symbolic representation of eclipses as moments of cosmic tension and conflict.
+During the reign of Emperor Prithu, Bhumidevi (Earth) was transformed into a cow to provide nourishment to all beings.
+When the sages milked Bhumidevi, Chandra served as the calf, an act which pleased Brahma.
+In recognition, Brahma crowned Chandra as the king of stars and medicines.
+This role signifies Chandra's influence over medicinal plants and the healing arts, linking his cycles to the growth and potency of herbs.

+Chandra is one of the Ashta-vasus, a group of eight elemental deities.
+He had four sons—Varchas, Shishira, Prana, and Ramana—with his wife Manohara.
+Notably, his son Varchas was later reborn as Abhimanyu, the heroic son of Arjuna in the Mahabharata.

 According to another legend, Ganesha was returning home on his mount Krauncha (a shrew) late on a full moon night after a mighty feast given by Kubera.
 On the journey back, a snake crossed their path and frightened by it, his mount ran away dislodging Ganesha in the process.
 An overstuffed Ganesha fell to the ground on his stomach, vomiting out all the Modaks he had eaten.
 On observing this, Chandra laughed at Ganesha.
 Ganesha lost his temper and broke off one of his tusks and flung it straight at the Moon, hurting him, and cursed him so that he would never be whole again.
 Therefore, It is forbidden to behold Chandra on Ganesh Chaturthi.
 This legend accounts for the Moon's waxing and waning including a big crater on the Moon, a dark spot, visible even from Earth.

+Chandra holds a crucial place in Hindu astrology (Jyotisha) and is associated with the mind, emotions, and fertility.
+His phases are believed to influence human behavior, agriculture, and the timing of rituals.
+As the luminary of the night, Chandra embodies the reflective and nurturing aspects of the cosmos, balancing the solar energies represented by Surya.

 Iconography

 Soma's iconography varies in Hindu texts.
 The most common is one where he is a white-coloured deity, holding a mace in his hand, riding a chariot with three wheels and three or more white horses (up to ten).

 Soma as the Moon-deity is also found in Buddhism, and Jainism.